msalvati1997/mf_devfile/README.md

   The directory ./driver contains all files directly used in the driver's logic :

-  -  ./multiflow-driver.c contains the implementation of the logic of the driver operations
+  -  ./multiflow-driver.c : implementation of the logic of the driver operations
-  -  ./multiflow-driver.h contains the specification of the data structure used in the project
+  -  ./multiflow-driver.h : specification of the data structures used in the project
-  - ./multiflow-driver_ioctl.h contains the macro used for ioctl() operation
+  - ./multiflow-driver_ioctl.h : contains the macros used for ioctl() operation
-  - ./install.sh is the install script of the modules
+  - ./install.sh : the install script of the modules

   The directory ./test contains all files directly used in the test's logic :

-  - ./test.h containts all the functions and data structure used for test
+  - ./test.h : contains all the functions and data structure used for test
-  - ./simple_test.c a simple test of write and read in different session
+  - ./simple_test.c : test of write and read in different session
-  - ./write_and_read_test.c a simple test of write and read in same session
+  - ./write_and_read_test.c : test of write and read in same session
-  - ./concurrency_test.c a test for concurrent writes andr eads
+  - ./concurrency_test.c : test of concurrent writes and reads
-  - ./param_test.c a simple test for checking the parameters of a device
+  - ./param_test.c : test of device params
-  - ./timeout_test.c a simple test for checking the expiration of timeout
+  - ./timeout_test.c : test of timeout's expiration
-  - ./enable_disable_test.c a test for checking the settings of enable/disable param of a device
+  - ./enable_disable_test.c test of enable/disable param
+  - ./test.sh is the script used to call the test function

 Module details
 ==================

-Initially the module initializes all the data structures needed by the device driver.
-For each minor it initiates the high and low priority streams with the relative workqueue and waitqueue.
+In open phase, the module initializes all the data structures needed by the device driver.
+For each minor (device file) initializes the high and low priority streams with the relative workqueue and waitqueue.

-During the module disassembly phase, all the driver structures are deallocated.
+During the module exit phase,  the driver's structures are deallocated.

 Module's parameters :